UKD1211/CreatiVerse_Promptopia/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Snote..

+BTW a short note..
+I actually git ignore the `.env` or `.env.local` file for security purpose as auth client_ID,secret,URIs etc are there .So made your own server in Atlas cluster(mongoDB) and give it a try..